nokonoko/Uguu/README.md

 # What is Uguu?

-Uguu is a simple lightweight temporary file uploading and sharing platform, but can also be used as a permanent file host.
+Uguu is a simple lightweight temporary file hosting and sharing platform, but can also be used as a permanent file host.

 ## Features